 12 of 16

-- Active and playful, sugar gliders need a large cage, but height is more important than floor space.
+Because they are active and playful sugar gliders will need a large cage, but keep in mind that height is more important than floor space.

 13 of 16